popasmuerf/marathon-input-monster/src/README.md

 *   Again...do to time constraints this code doesn't handle exceptions gracefully at all....

 * Both of the above issues can be remedied with out too much hassled by whom ever will be this app's current maintainer....

+* This app isn't logging to anything....again...you can fix this if you want.

 ######The imagined workflow: